|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce 8800 GTX should in theory be a small bit superior to the Radeon HD 5770 in general. (explain)
+Memory BandwidthIn theory, the GeForce 8800 GTX should be a small bit faster than the Radeon HD 5770 overall. (explain)

-Texel RateThe GeForce 8800 GTX will be a small bit (more or less 8%) more effective at anisotropic filtering than the Radeon HD 5770. (explain)
+Texel RateThe GeForce 8800 GTX will be a small bit (approximately 8%) faster with regards to texture filtering than the Radeon HD 5770. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce 8800 GTX is the winner, but only just. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce 8800 GTX is the winner, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison